terraform-community-modules/tf_aws_vpc/README.md

 - `map_public_ip_on_launch` - should be false if you do not want to auto-assign public IP on launch
 - `private_propagating_vgws` - list of VGWs the private route table should propagate
 - `public_propagating_vgws` - list of VGWs the public route table should propagate
+- `tags` - dictionary of tags that will be added to resources created by the module

 It's generally preferable to keep `public_subnets`, `private_subnets`, and `azs` to lists of the same length.